lulalala/adequate_errors/README.md

 * turn off message's attribute prefix.
 * lazy evaluation of messages

+## We want some of this as part of Rails

+I have opened a [pull request](https://github.com/rails/rails/pull/32313) to migrate some ideas to Rails.
+It's a great chance for you to shape the future of the API.
+Please join the discussion there :)

 ## Introduction

 Rails errors API is simple to use, but can be inadequate when coping with more complex requirements.